Energy conservation and fluctuation theorem are incompatible for quantum work: Proof of Theorem

 Next, by the main assumption of Theorem~\ref{thm:no-go}, all $W$'s and $M_W$'s, and hence all $V_W$'s and $m_W$'s (and thus $Y$), are at least once differentiable with respect to $\rho$.
-Taylor-expanding $Y(\rho, \omega, H)$ with respect to $\zeta$ around $\zeta = 0$, we find that
+Thus, keeping in mind Eqs.~\eqref{rhofam} and~\eqref{basturma}, we can Taylor-expand $Y(\rho, \omega, H)$ with respect to $\zeta$ around $\zeta = \nul$, which leads us to

 where $G(Q, \tau, \omega, H)$ is order-$1$ homogeneous in $Q$.